ℹ️ Select 'Choose Exercise', or randomize 'Next Random Exercise' in selected language.

 Correct chars --

-KQL: Find First Recurring Character in a String
+KQL: Reverse a String

 Kusto Query Language (KQL)